-The Comprehensive Annual Financial Report (CAFR) presents the status of the city's finances on the basis of "Generally Accepted Accounting Principles" (GAAP).
-In most cases, this conforms to the way the city prepares its budget with the following exceptions.
+The Annual Comprehensive Financial Report (ACFR) presents the status of the city's finances on the basis of "Generally Accepted Accounting Principles" (GAAP).
+In most cases, this conforms to the way the city prepares its budget, with the following exceptions.

-- Compensated absence liabilities expected to be liquidated with expendable available financial resources are accrued as earned by employees (GAAP) as opposed to being expended when paid (Budget). - Principal payments on long-term debt within the Enterprise Funds are applied to the outstanding liability on a GAAP basis, as opposed to being expended on a Budget basis - Capital outlays within the Enterprise Funds are recorded as assets on a GAAP basis and expended on a Budget basis. - Depreciation expense is recorded on a GAAP basis only.
+- Compensated absence liabilities expected to be liquidated with expendable available financial resources are accrued as earned by employees (GAAP) as opposed to being expended when paid (Budget). - Principal payments on long-term debt within the Enterprise Funds are applied to the outstanding liability on a GAAP basis, as opposed to being expended on a Budget basis. - Capital outlays within the Enterprise Funds are recorded as assets on a GAAP basis and expended on a Budget basis. - Depreciation expense is recorded on a GAAP basis only.

-The Comprehensive Annual Financial Report (CAFR) shows fund expenditures and revenues on both a GAAP basis and Budget basis for comparison purposes.
+The Annual Comprehensive Financial Report (ACFR) shows fund expenditures and revenues on both a GAAP basis and a Budget basis for comparison purposes.